fraxken/is-this-true/README.md

 ## JavaScript is a `scripting` language.
 Arggg...... my heart !
 This one is terrible because haters often use it to trash talk ...

-Yes, JavaScript was originally designed for the web.
+Yes, JavaScript was originally designed for the web in 10 days.
 Since ECMAScript 6, the specification describe the language as **A general purpose, cross-platform programming language**.

 JavaScript is nowadays used across platforms (Cloud, Back-end, IoT, Robotics).
 So the language have to evolve to answer these platforms needs !